axibase/atsd-use-cases/research/saudi-arabia/README.md

 Should any of these three realities be challenged, the economy could face legitimate insolvency in conjunction with untenable oil prices, destroyed or damaged production facilities, and challenges to government authority.

 Saudi Arabia is special, however, because it represents a geopolitical keystone which faces distinct threats to all three of its primary strategic foils.
-Underpinning the fragility, each of these goals is intimately related to the others, so collapse from one could quickly produce collapse from all three.
+Underpinning the fragility, each of these goals is intimately related to the others; collapse from one could quickly produce collapse from all three.

 ## Oil Price Consistency